نوع مقاله : مقاله پژوهشی

 - Ahmad Fazeli 3

-2 Ethics, Theology, University of Qom, Iran
+2 Phd student of ethics, University of Qom, Qom, Iran

 چکیده [English]